There’s much you can do for SEO on Divi without the need to install a plugin.

 - Paste this into the Code input box for the module’s Code Settings.

 - Select the green tick button.
-The module will appear to disappear.
+The module will seem to disappear from the post/page.
 However, it’s easy to find by hovering over the area if you need to change the code.

 - Select Save.